canadaprogrammer/edx-first-ios-app/README.md

         ```

 8. Debugging

    1. Click PhotoInfoController.swift

       1. Click the number line of `completion(photoInfo)`
       2. Add `print(photoInfo)` to under `completion(photoInfo)`
       3. Click Start the active scheme
+      4. It returned

+         - ```
+            2022-09-27 19:43:41.454099-0700 NASADailyPhoto[36114:1556726] [boringssl] boringssl_metrics_log_metric_block_invoke(153) Failed to log metrics
+            Either no data was returned or data was not decoded correctly!
+           ```

+         - No data was because copyright was nil.
+When I hid copyright from PhotoInfo.swift and ViewController.swift, it got the data

 ---